 - Hold the appropriate terminal degree in the field.

 To be promoted to associate professor, the faculty member must meet the same standards listed above for tenure (V.A.).

 For promotion to professor a faculty member must have demonstrated those requirements listed for associate professor and have a consistent and significant record of contributions in teaching, scholarly activities, and service.
 The faculty member, since receiving the rank of associate professor, must:

 - Achieve a performance rating of "superior" in two of three areas: teaching, scholarly activities, and service, and a rating of at least "satisfactory" in the third area.

 D. PROMOTION TO ASSOCIATE LECTURER OR SENIOR LECTURER

 For the promotion from assistant lecturer to associate lecturer, or for the promotion from associate lecturer to senior lecturer, the primary requirement is quality teaching.
 The workload for most lecturers also contains a requirement for departmental service, which should be considered in the evaluation.
-Extraordinaryl department service, other professional service, or scholarship/research/creative activities will also be considered in the recommendation for promotion.
+Extraordinary department service, other professional service, or scholarship/research/creative activities, will also be considered in the recommendation for promotion.

 Every faculty member has the right to appeal tenure and promotion recommendations made through the College of Arts & Letters evaluation procedures.
 The items subject to appeal and the appeal procedures are described in the ISU Policies and Procedures.

 VII.
 ASSESSING AND AMENDING THIS DOCUMENT

 Upon completion of the annual periodic evaluation cycle, the Dean may ask the College Executive Committee to review the procedures contained in this document, and assess the need for changes.